FedeDP/ncursesFM/README.md

 * required: ncurses, libconfig, libmagic, libarchive, plus every optional build dep if compiled with its support.
 * optional: fuseiso, xdg-utils (only if compiled with libx11 support)

-In Archlinux libmagic is provided by "file" package, that is part of base-devel group.
-So it is not listed inside PKGBUILD.

 ## Install instructions:

 *Archlinux users can install ncursesFM from aur*: https://aur.archlinux.org/packages/ncursesfm-git/